Vision, Mission & Objectives

 Our mission is to;

-- reach out to youth, women and marginalised members of our community
+- Reach out to youth, women and arginalised members of our community

 - Sincerity (Ikhlas) – Our efforts are driven by sincerity to Allag SWT and the need to fulfil our obligations to humanity.